José Aldo: Professional boxing career

-After many years of publicly voicing his will to box, Aldo scheduled to make his professional boxing debut against Alberto Emmanuel Zambrano on February 10, 2023.
-He won the fight via unanimous decision.
-Aldo is now reportedly in talks to box Floyd Mayweather Jr..
+After many years of publicly voicing his will to box, Aldo fought Emmanuel Zambrano in an exhibition bout on 10 February 2023 at the Nova Uniano Upper Arena in Rio de Janeiro, Brazil.
+Aldo defeated Zambrano via unanimous decision.
+After the bout, it was reported that Aldo was in talks to have an exhibition bout with American professional boxer Floyd Mayweather Jr.

+Aldo vs. Stephens

+On 1 April 2023, Aldo made his professional boxing debut against American mixed martial artist Jeremy Stephens on the undercard of Roy Jones Jr. vs. Anthony Pettis at the Fiserv Forum in Milwaukee, Wisconsin.
+The bout ended via majority draw.

+On 2 July 2023, Aldo faced Brazilian professional boxer Esteban Gabriel Espindola at the Nova Uniano Upper Arena in Rio de Janeiro.
+Aldo won via unanimous decision.

 Fighting style

 Aldo is known primarily for his Muay Thai style striking and leg kicks, coupled with defensive wrestling.
 Aldo also holds a black belt in Brazilian native Catch wrestling style Luta livre and Brazilian Jiu-jitsu.
 He has also trained Muay Thai with Dutch shootboxer Andy Souwer since his fight with Mark Hominick.

 On 28 September 2014, at Nova União, under the tutelage of Mestre Roberto Leitão (10th Dan), Daniel F. A. Malvino "Pirata" (1st Dan), Marco Ruas (7th Dan) and Daniel D'dane (4th Dan), Aldo was awarded his black belt in Luta Livre.
 His Luta Livre instructor lineage is as follows: Roberto Leitão Sr. → João Ricardo N. de Almeida → Marco Ruas → José Aldo.

-Aldo has the most wins and knockouts in UFC and WEC featherweight history; he has landed a total of 691 significant strikes in the UFC and the WEC.

 Personal life

 Aldo was poor growing up and often went on days with little to no food.
 WEC general manager Reed Harris states, "They were telling me that Wagnney Fabiano would be at the gym, and José would show up, and Wagnney would say, 'Have you eaten today or yesterday?'
 If not, they would go get him some food.
 That's how poor he was."
 When asked in an interview with WEC what his motivation is, Aldo replied, "My personal desires.
 My dream, my goal is to own my own house.
 This dream motivates me more and more as I get closer to fulfilling it."
 The Brazilian film Mais Forte que o Mundo was based on his early life.

 Aldo is married to Vivianne Perreira, who has a purple belt in jiu-jitsu and has fought twice professionally in Muay Thai.
 Their daughter was born in 2012.
-On September 18, 2022, Vivianne gave birth to the couple's first son.
+On 18 September 2022, Vivianne gave birth to the couple's first son.